-Name of Course Geography BTEC or GCSE or Cambridge L2 Nationals GCSE Lead Teacher for this Subject AND their Email Address Mr J Brooke jakob.brooke@attrust.org.uk About this course Geography at GCSE will allow students to explore current global topics such as climate change, poverty and migration as well as better understanding societal issues by considering viewpoints, cultures and values.
+Name of Course Geography BTEC or GCSE or Cambridge L2 Nationals GCSE Mr J Brooke - jakob.brooke@attrust.org.uk About this course Geography at GCSE will allow students to explore current global topics such as climate change, poverty and migration as well as better understanding societal issues by considering viewpoints, cultures and values.
 Pupils will get to look at case studies in the UK, HIC's, NEE's and LIC's to give a broader understanding of global societies.
 Assessment Breakdown There are 3 exams within Geography; paper 1 (35%) paper 2 (35%) and paper 3 (30%).
 Paper 1- Living with the physical Environment (physical geography), which is 90 minutes long.
 Paper 2- Challenges in the human environment (human geography), which is 90 minutes long.
 Paper 3- Geography applications (pre-release task, skills and fieldwork), which is 75 minutes long.
 Content which is taught Geography has 3 papers.
-Paper 1 -Living within the physical environment (physical geography) topics include: -Natural Hazards (tectonic hazards, weather hazards, climate change) - Living world (ecosystems, tropical rainforests and hot deserts) Physical landscapes in the UK (coasts and rivers) Paper 2- Challenges in the human environment (human geography) topics include: -Urban issues and Challenges (UK and Mumbai) -Challenge of the economic world (global economic development, tourism, UK economy) -Resource Management (food, water and energy scarcity and demand, renewable energy, sustainable future) Paper 3- Geographical Applications -Pre-release booklet on a global issue -geographical skills -field work (Physical-Carding Mill Valley, Human-Birmingham city centre) Expectations of Students for this course The examination does carry a weighting of around 10% purely based on mathematical questions relating to geographical data, so pupils must be comfortable with numeracy.
-Equipment Required (and if it is provided) Stationery: Pen, Pencil, Ruler, Rubber, Coloured Pencils (provided within class), Calculator.
+Paper 1 -Living within the physical environment (physical geography) topics include: -Natural Hazards (tectonic hazards, weather hazards, climate change) - Living world (ecosystems, tropical rainforests and hot deserts) Physical landscapes in the UK (coasts and rivers) Paper 2- Challenges in the human environment (human geography) topics include: -Urban issues and Challenges (UK and Mumbai) -Challenge of the economic world (global economic development, tourism, UK economy) -Resource Management (food, water and energy scarcity and demand, renewable energy, sustainable future) Paper 3- Geographical Applications -Pre-release booklet on a global issue -geographical skills -field work (Physical-Carding Mill Valley, Human-Birmingham city Expectations of Students for this course centre) The examination does carry a weighting of around 10% purely based on mathematical questions relating to geographical data, so pupils must be comfortable with numeracy.
+Equipment Required (and if it is provided) Stationery: Pen, Pencil, Ruler, Rubber, Coloured Pencils (provided Equipment Required (and in it is provided) within class), Calculator.
 Which Level 3 (A Level Equivalent) courses can this Geography, Economics, Biology, Sociology, course be a gateway for?
-Which careers can this course lend itself to?
-Environmental Scientist, GIS mapping, Urban planner, conservation with the terms can this course lend itself to: officer, surveyor, sustainability consultant.
-Studying geography allows pupils to be given employable skills such as problem-solving and critical thinking skills. pach as prodicini-solving and critical thinking skills.
+Contraction (Contraction Contraction Contr Which careers can this course lend itself to?
+Environmental Scientist, GIS mapping, Urban planner, conservation officer, surveyor, sustainability consultant.
+Studying geography allows pupils to be given employable skills such as problem-solving and critical thinking skills.